 Originally from Korea, his success has led him to be invited for guest spots at reputable tattoo shops in France, Australia, and Germany to showcase his talent.

 Please, tell our readers a little about yourself.
-How did you decide to become a tattoo artist? and what were you doing before the tattoo?
+How did you decide to become a tattoo artist? and what were you doing before tattooing?

 - Hello, my name is Park tattoo artist.
-I’m based in South Korea.
-I think the biggest influence on me to become a tattooist was my mother when I was young.
-My mother was a person of great artistry and sensitivity who liked watching movies and reading books, and under such a person, I have been exposed to various genres of movies and classic music since childhood.
+I'm based in South Korea.
+I think the biggest influence on me to become a tattoo artist was my mother when I was young.
+My mother was a person of great artistry and sensitivity who liked watching movies and reading books, and under her influence, I have been exposed to various genres of movies and classical music since childhood.
 According to my mother, since I was 3 years old, rather than going out and playing with other children, I spent a lot of time at home and drew all day.
-It was drawn while recalling scenes from the movie without any reference drawings.
+I drew while recalling scenes from movies without any reference drawings.

-I spent my childhood with drawings like that.
+I spent my childhood drawing like that.
 When I was in school, I went to an animation high school that specializes in animation drawing and developed my passion but unfortunately, it didn't fit me.
-So at that time, I lost interest in drawing because of the pressure to draw a picture that was more and more conformed to the Korean entrance exam system.
-Eventually, I turned around and entered a college specializing in becoming a hair designer.
+So at that time, I lost interest in drawing because of the pressure to draw pictures that were more and more conformed to the Korean entrance exam system.
+Eventually, I changed direction and entered a college specializing in becoming a hair designer.

-However, the part where I did not give up my passion for drawing while working as a hair designer was I draw the hairstyle image in various ways and let the customers see it, Luckily many customers liked the way to see the hair image drawing than a long explanation in words, and the number of customers increased like that.
-However, in the corner of my heart, there was always a feeling of not letting go of my passion for drawing and taking it with me.
+However, the part where I did not give up my passion for drawing while working as a hair designer was that I would draw hairstyle images in various ways and let the customers see them.
+Luckily many customers liked seeing the hair image drawings rather than a long explanation in words, and the number of customers increased like that.
+However, in the corner of my heart, there was always a feeling of not letting go of my passion for drawing and keeping it with me.

 Then, while studying in Canada, I met a Korean tattoo artist who came to Canada for guest work, and got a tattoo from him.
 While getting a tattoo from him and seeing how he works and travels the world, I felt like I wanted to be a tattoo artist for the first time in my life.
-There’s a deep feeling coming out of my heart that says to me I can still keep enjoying drawing in my life.
-After that, I returned to Korea to study tattooing and now I am continuing my life journey as a tattooist.
-Although I came back after a different job, I am grateful to myself that I did not give up my passion for drawing while working as a hair designer.
+There was a deep feeling coming out of my heart that told me I could still keep enjoying drawing in my life.
+After that, I returned to Korea to study tattooing and now I am continuing my life journey as a tattoo artist.
+Although I came to tattooing after a different job, I am grateful to myself that I did not give up my passion for drawing while working as a hair designer.
 And I want to express my gratitude to my mother, who nurtured my artistic sensibility as a child, more than anyone else.

 Who was your teacher?
 And who inspires you now?

-- The only formal learning about tattoos was the 3-month course at the tattoo academy in Korea.
+- The only formal learning about tattoos was a 3-month course at a tattoo academy in Korea.
 It was more of a theory class than a practical class, and the learning period was short.
 So, what I found in my own way was to visit the artists I usually like and admire and get tattoos from them.
-As an apprentice tattoo artist, if I ask questions about how they work, many kind tattoo artists cheered me on and taught me well.
-At the same time, tattoos are getting more on my body one by one, and for now, most of the tattoos I have now were received from tattoo artists I respect at that time when I was learning tattoos and knew nothing.
+As an apprentice tattoo artist, if I asked questions about how they work, many kind tattoo artists cheered me on and taught me well.
+At the same time, tattoos were added to my body one by one, and for now, most of the tattoos I have were received from tattoo artists I respected at that time when I was learning tattoos and knew nothing.

 Thinking about it now, they were like real teachers in the real world of tattoos that I am really grateful for.
-In the future, I expect that I will grow a little more and give good advice to younger tattooists with the same mindset as them.
+In the future, I expect that I will grow a little more and give good advice to younger tattoo artists with the same mindset as them.

 What does the word "tattoo" mean to you?

 - People keep a diary about the events and emotions that happened that day.
 To me, a tattoo is like this diary.
-Even after time passes, if you open a diary, you can remember the things and emotions you did that day.
-When I look at my tattoo work, I can remember the emotions and thoughts I felt that day, and the precious conversations and times I had with guests.
-Regardless of the quality of the work, each work is precious work and time that cannot be changed more than anything to me.
+Even after time passes, if you open a diary, you can remember the things and emotions you experienced that day.
+When I look at my tattoo work, I can remember the emotions and thoughts I felt that day, and the precious conversations and times I had with clients.
+Regardless of the quality of the work, each work is precious work and time that cannot be replaced by anything to me.

 Your work is an amazing combination of many tattoo styles: graphics, geometry, fine line, black & gray and many others.
 How would you describe the style you work in?

-What are the main features of your tattoos that you can highlight on your own?
+What are the main features of your tattoos that you can highlight yourself?

 - There are so many different categories of tattoos.
 However, I think this is a small part that separates the tattoo area, and when I think about the big picture, tattoos are a journey to put new clothes on people.
-It is also semi-permanently indelible.
+They are also semi-permanently indelible.
 Therefore, more attention should be paid to the design and size.
-If you buy an item and don't like it, return it or not use it.
+If you buy an item and don't like it, you can return it or not use it.
 But tattoos are not like that.
-Once engraved, a tattoo is semi-permanent and remains on the person's body for the rest of his life.
+Once engraved, a tattoo is semi-permanent and remains on the person's body for the rest of their life.

-Just as if you give a person who is wearing a small size and ask them to wear a large size, it will not suit you, and if you ask someone who looks good in pink color and asks them to wear a blue one, it will not suit you.
-It means, As a tattoo artist, simply drawing a good piece of work is an essential quality that must be possessed, but I think that giving a tattoo that suits each individual tattoo recipient is an important attitude as a tattoo artist.
+Just as if you give a person who wears a small size and ask them to wear a large size, it will not suit them, and if you ask someone who looks good in pink and ask them to wear blue, it will not suit them.
+This means, as a tattoo artist, simply drawing a good piece of work is an essential quality that must be possessed, but I think that giving a tattoo that suits each individual tattoo recipient is an important attitude as a tattoo artist.
 So, when a tattoo inquiry comes in, if possible, I try to work to engrave a tattoo that matches the person's image and body part.

 And one of the other characteristics of my tattoo work is that I try to engrave the image according to the flow of the texture of the body part, such as muscle flow, according to the part to be tattooed.